ARMmbed/mbed-os-5-docs/docs/ref-designs/TensorFlow.md

     When you have copied the file, the LEDs on the board start flashing, and the board will eventually reboot with the sample program running.<!--this contradicts your request to disconnect USB and connect power to cycle the app-->

-1. Disconnect the device from USB to power it down.
+1. Disconnect the board from USB to power it down.
-1. Connect the device's power cable to start running the model.
+1. Connect the board's power cable to start running the model.
-1. To view output, connect your device to a serial port.
+1. To view output, connect your board to a serial port.
 The baud rate is 9600.

     For example, if you're on Linux and the serial device is `/dev/ttyACM0`, run: